AckerlyXu/heima/articles/azure-resource-manager/resource-group-template-functions-resource.md

 ### Remarks

 Any operation that starts with **list** can be used as a function in your template.
 The available operations include not only listKeys, but also operations like `list`, `listAdminKeys`, and `listStatus`.
+However, you cannot use **list** operations that require values in the request body.
+For example, the [List Account SAS](https://docs.microsoft.com/rest/api/storagerp/storageaccounts#StorageAccounts_ListAccountSAS) operation requires request body parameters like *signedExpiry*, so you cannot use it within a template.

 To determine which resource types have a list operation, you have the following options:

 * View the [REST API operations](https://docs.microsoft.com/rest/api/) for a resource provider, and look for list operations.
 For example, storage accounts have the [listKeys operation](https://docs.microsoft.com/rest/api/storagerp/storageaccounts#StorageAccounts_ListKeys).
 * Use the [Get-​Azure​Rm​Provider​Operation](https://docs.microsoft.com/powershell/module/azurerm.resources/get-azurermprovideroperation) PowerShell cmdlet.
 The following example gets all list operations for storage accounts: